 Report: Police Respond To Attempted Burglary At Los Angeles Mayor’s Residence

-responded to Mayor Karen Bass‘ home on Sunday for an attempted burglary.
+Police responded to Los Angeles Mayor Karen Bass‘ home on Sunday for an attempted burglary.

 Ephraim Matthew Hunter, 29, faced arrest and charges of burglary for allegedly breaking into Bass’ residence, the Los Angeles Police Department (LAPD) wrote on X.

-The Daily Caller reported the suspect allegedly entered the mayor's home by smashing a window.
-At the time of the incident, Bass and her family were inside the home, according to , though it's unknown if she met the alleged intruder.
+The Daily Caller reported the suspect allegedly entered the mayor’s home by smashing a window.
+At the time of the incident, Bass and her family were inside the home, according to law enforcement, though it’s unknown if she met the alleged intruder.

 “Around 6:40 AM this morning an individual smashed a window to gain entry into the Getty House while occupied,” the LAPD alleged.
 When officers arrived, they apprehended the suspect without incident.